Ethics in War

 Self-defense in the case of an invasion is considered by many to be the most obvious case where war is permissible.
 However, our guest notes that there are some who would say that even an invasion is not grounds for retribution.
 Ken argues that he cannot understand this argument given the present conditions of the world, once a group performs an unjust action itself.
 If an utterly despicable enemy presents itself, are you justified in taking any actions during the war to win and overcome the evil, or are you just reducing yourself to that level?
 One of the problems discussed about war is that countries and combatants are prone to self-deception in acting for a particular cause and in performing certain actions.

-- Amy Standen the Roving Philosophical Reporter (Seek to 2:18): The roving philosophical reporter asks whether a person can be both moral and trained to kill at the same time.
+- Roving Philosophical Report (Seek to 2:18): Amy Standen asks whether a person can be both moral and trained to kill at the same time.
 She visits a professor of philosophy at the School of Visual Arts in NY, who was a marine himself in the Vietnam War.

 George R. Lucas Jr., Professor of Ethics and Public Policy, United States Naval Academy